 -

-What are the two types of DPNs?
-When can they be issued?
+What are the two types of DPN, and when can they be issued?

 There are two types of DPNs that the ATO can issue: non-lockdown DPNs and lockdown DPNs.

-- Non-lockdown DPN: A non-lockdown DPN is issued when a company has lodged its tax and superannuation returns within the required timeframes but still has unpaid debts.
-This includes lodging business activity statements (BAS) and instalment activity statements (IAS) within 3 months and SGC statements by their due date.
+Non-lockdown DPN.
+This is issued when a company has lodged its tax and superannuation returns within the required timeframes but still has unpaid debts.
+This includes lodging business activity statements (BAS) and instalment activity statements (IAS) within 3 months, and SGC statements by their due date.
 Directors have 21 days from the date of the notice to take one of the following actions to avoid personal liability:

 - Pay the debt;